coolshare/CoolshareAngularPubSub/README.md

  A). publish a topic in two ways:

- 	a). publish from javascript.
+ 	a). publish from javascript (components).
 To publish a topic in javascript, you need to do the following:

  	    //Import